No rose but fades: no glory but must pass:

 Death brings another April to the soul.

-We are busy working to bring John Masefield's "Waste" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring John Masefield's "Waste" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

-While you wait for our complete interpretation, we invite you to explore other musical arrangements in our gallery or learn more about John Masefield's life and contributions to literature.
+In the meantime, I invite you to explore the poem's themes, structure, and meaning.
+You can also check out the home page for other musical arrangements or learn more about John Masefield's life and contributions to literature.

 Check back soon to experience how "Waste" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.